jrpotter/notebook/notes/logic/equiv-trans.md

 %%ANKI
 Basic
 What is the role of $\bar{e}$ role in textual substitution $E_{\bar{e}}^{\bar{x}}$?
-Back: It is the expressions that are evaluated and substituted into $E$.
+Back: It is the expressions that are substituted into $E$.
 Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1707762304127-->
 END%%